 If you want, use a spoon to push some of the egg whites closer to their yolks, to help them hold together.
 Add all of the eggs you are poaching to the pan in the same way, keeping some distance between them.

 3 Turn off heat, cover pan, set timer for 4 minutes: Turn off the heat and cover the pan.
 Set a timer for 4 minutes (or count out loud to 60, four times).
 At this point the egg whites should be completely cooked, while the egg yolks are still runny.

-Note that the timing depends on the size of the eggs, and if you are cooking at altitude, so adjust accordingly.
-If you are at altitude, or want firmer egg yolks, you may need to cook them longer.
+Note that the timing depends on the size of the eggs, the number of eggs in the pot, and if you are cooking at altitude, so adjust accordingly.
+If you are at altitude, want firmer egg yolks, or are poaching more than 4 eggs at once, you may need to cook them longer.
 If you try 4 minutes and the eggs are too cooked, reduce the time.

 4 Remove eggs with slotted spoon: Gently lift the poached eggs out of the pan with a slotted spoon and place on a plate to serve.

 One way to help your poached egg whites stay together is to remove some of the thin wispy egg whites before you add your eggs to the hot water.
 An easy way to do this is with a fine mesh sieve.

 1 Strain thin whites with a fine mesh sieve: Place the raw egg into a fine mesh sieve over a bowl.
 The very thin egg whites will drain out through the sieve.